frangelbarrera/osint-agent-skills/README.md

 ## Attribution

-This repository distills and restructures methodology originally compiled in [OSINT-BIBLE](https://github.com/frangelbarrera/OSINT-BIBLE) by [Frangel RaÃºl Crespo Barrera](https://github.com/frangelbarrera).
+This repository distills and restructures methodology originally compiled in [OSINT-BIBLE](https://github.com/frangelbarrera/OSINT-BIBLE) by [Frangel Raúl Crespo Barrera](https://github.com/frangelbarrera).
 OSINT-BIBLE is a curated index of 426+ OSINT resources across 33 sections; `osint-agent-skills` adapts that material for autonomous agent consumption.

 Case studies reference investigations originally published by Bellingcat, Mandiant, CrowdStrike, CISA, and other public-domain threat intelligence sources.
 Citations appear in each case study file.